A maximum principle argument for the uniform convergence of graph Laplacian regressors: Proof of Main results

-In order to show the ``variance estimates" (Theorem \ref{thm:var}) we make some computations based on standard concentration inequalities (see, e.g., \cite{LugossiBook}). \begin{proposition}[Hoeffding and Bernstein inequalities] Suppose $U_1, \dots, U_n$ are independent real valued random variables, with mean zero, and for which $|U_i| \leq M$ for all $i=1, \dots, n$.
+In order to show the \textit{sample error} bounds from Theorem \ref{thm:var} we start by making some computations based on standard concentration inequalities (see, e.g., \cite{LugossiBook}). \begin{proposition}[Hoeffding and Bernstein inequalities] Suppose $U_1, \dots, U_n$ are independent real valued random variables, with mean zero, and for which $|U_i| \leq M$ for all $i=1, \dots, n$.
 Suppose that

 for some $\hat\sigma^2$.
 Then, \begin{itemize} \item (Hoeffding) For every $\delta>0$

 \item (Bernstein) For every $\delta>0$

 \end{itemize}